John-Otago/PhD-Plus/README.md

 ### 6.3 Change How You Communicate
 - **How to Get Your Point Across in 30 Seconds or Less** (MO Frank, 1986/1990, Simon & Schuster) || *It’s an old book that may still be useful if you can find a copy.*

-- **Crucial Conversations: Tools for Talking When Stakes are High, 3rd ed.** (J Grenny et al., 2021, McGraw Hill) || *Frankly the book is not well-written, but the method described therein can be helpful.*
+- **Crucial Conversations: Tools for Talking When Stakes are High, 3rd ed.** (J Grenny et al., 2021, McGraw Hill) || *Frankly I don't think the book is well-written, but the method described therein can be quite helpful.*

 These books can help improve your communication skills in everyday life and in your career.
 You may also consult other titles and resources on this topic.